 Candidate Statement

-If requested by the candidate the Board will include in with the ballot paper, a statement prepared by the candidate in support of his or her candidacy in compliance with the conduct of the ballot as resolved by the Board.
-The Board is not required to include in with the notice given by the Board a statement by a candidate which the Directors consider to be frivolous or vexatious.
+If requested by the candidate the Board will include with the ballot paper, a statement prepared by the candidate in support of his or her candidacy in compliance with the conduct of the ballot as resolved by the Board.
+The Board is not required to include with the notice given by the Board a statement by a candidate which the Directors consider to be frivolous or vexatious.

 Public Notice